In a perfect world, a mom and a stepmom would get a long.

 4. ALWAYS BE THE BIGGER PERSON

-You don't want to add fuel to the fire, and hey, you never know what could happen down the road ... even though it seems impossible right now, as time goes on perhaps the relationship could progress.
-In the meantime you don't want to do anything that would jeopardize that.
+You don't want to add fuel to the fire, and hey, you never know what could happen down the road ... even though it seems impossible right now, as time your relationship could change.

 Not to mention, you're better than that crap!